Skip to content

 Galle is on the southwest coast of the island of Sri Lanka.
 It includes mosques, churches, and gorgeous palaces dating back to the colonial era.

-There is a lot of things to do in the city, such as visiting museums, cultural monuments, historical sites, and art galleries, shops.
-There is also, the Dutch fort, dating back to the 17th century, is the most famous place overlooking the ocean.
+The city has many things to do, such as visiting museums, cultural monuments, historical sites, art galleries, and shops.
+The most famous place is the Dutch fort, dating back to the 17th century, which overlooks the ocean.
 Here are some attractions you do not want to miss in Galle.

 National Museum of Galle